AnttiK87/fullstackopen-tasks-part3/frontend/README.md

-Part 2 task Puhelinluettelo for fullstackopen course.
+Puhelinluettelo frontend for Part 3 of fullstackopen course.